dorajistyle/goyangi/readme.md

 # Goyangi
+[Goyangi](http://en.wikipedia.org/wiki/goyangi) means cat in Korean.

+## The goal
-Goyangi is a web foundation to help you get started with a new web project based on Golang.
-It suits for you who want to develop a SPA or mobile application.
+The goal of Goyangi project is making a reliable foundation for developers who want to make web services with the Go server.
+When the Goyangi project becomes more stable, developers would become lazybones.
+Consequently, lazybones could not only show their creativity but also devote themselves to problems what they can solve.
 It is also a good example of how to develop a large web application that combined fancy Go packages.
-[Goyangi](http://en.wikipedia.org/wiki/goyangi) means cat in Korean.

 ## Why?
 There are some good frameworks like magic([Beego](http://beego.me/), [Revel](http://revel.github.io/)...).
 However, these are too much.